We believe farm-centered neighborhoods are the answer to many societal issues. Agrarian neighborhoods can:

 Increase food security - When the entire state of Texas froze for the first time during 2021 Winter Storm Uri, our residents had a better option than empty grocery store shelves.
 They could walk over to the farm to shop as well as glean from our fields.
 After the storm, the residents worked with the farm to install a fruit orchard.
 Our goal is to offer as many food options as possible.
 With the construction of a new farm stand building (coming soon), we will be able to provide 24-hour access to refrigerated items like meat, dairy, veg, flowers, fruit, packaged goods and more.

 Provide daily access to beauty and nature - Happiness improves when your day begins with bird song, when fruit trees are near your doorstep, and when your landscaping feeds butterflies and other pollinators.
-Austin and its violet crown is a beautiful place and well-designed agrihoods will ensure it remains so.
+Austin and its violet crown is a beautiful place and well-designed farm-centered communities will ensure it remains so.

-Village Farm: Our East Austin Agrihood
+Village Farm: Our East Austin Agrarian Neighborhood

 For nearly 20 years our customers have told us they wished they could live on our farm.
 Now they can!

-We’ve been helping create the Village Farm agrihood (agriculture+neighborhood), where we have farmed on the historic Bergstrom farmstead since 2006.
-This innovative tiny home community around what will ultimately be a four-acre farm is the only community of its kind in the country.
+Today, this innovative tiny home community, around what will ultimately be a four-acre farm, is the only community of its kind in the country.

 We encourage you to come by — volunteer on the farm, shop at farm stand, attend our events — so you can meet our amazing neighbors.
-Here are some Friends of the Farm….

 Meet Our Neighbors